adunmore/Recidivism_Risk_Final_Project/readme.md

 ### Attributions
 I share co-authorship with [Minseon Lee](mailto:minseonl@andrew.cmu.edu).
 She has hosted this project [on her github](github.com/mins-lee/recidivism-prediction).

-The data for this project was published by ProPublica, in [their analysis](github.com/propublica/compas-analysis) of the COMPAS recidivism risk assessment index.
+The data for this project was published by ProPublica, in [their analysis](github.com/propublica/compas-analysis) of the COMPAS recidivism risk assessment instrument.

 This project was completed for [95791 Data Mining at CMU Heinz College, taught by Prof. Alexandra Chouldechova](https://www.andrew.cmu.edu/user/achoulde/95791/index.html)